 The Company's Board of Directors believes it understands the significance of risks associated with cybersecurity threats to its operational integrity and stakeholder confidence and believes it has established mechanisms to effectively manage such risks based on the current understanding of the threat environment.
 As part of the Company's entire Board of Directors operational risk management responsibilities, it has oversight of risks from cybersecurity threats.
-Notwithstanding that fact, the full Board of Directors has been designated the primary responsibility for oversight of the Company's cybersecurity risk management.
-As discussed below, members of management report the entire Board of Directors about cybersecurity threat risks, among other cybersecurity related matters, at least annually and management also reports to the Audit Committee with respect to cybersecurity risks with financial statement or financial statement reporting implications.
-The Audit Committee routinely interacts and reports out to the entire Board of Directors on these matters.
+Notwithstanding that fact, the full Board of Directors has been designated as primary responsible for oversight of the Company's cybersecurity risk management.
+As discussed below, management reports to the entire Board of Directors about cybersecurity threat risks, among other cybersecurity related matters, at least annually and management also reports to the Audit Committee with respect to cybersecurity risks regarding financial statements or financial statements reporting implications.
+The Audit Committee routinely interacts and reports to the entire Board of Directors on these matters.

-The Board of Directors is composed of members with diverse expertise including, risk management, technology, and finance domain expertise, equipping them to oversee cybersecurity risks effectively.
+The Board of Directors is composed of members with diverse expertise, including risk management, technology, and finance domain expertise, equipping them to oversee cybersecurity risks effectively.
+Further, certain members of the Board of Directors are National Association of Corporate Directors ("NACD") CERT Certified in cybersecurity oversight.

-The Board of Directors and the Audit Committee receive briefings from the Company's Senior Vice President and CIO, Executive Vice President and Chief Financial Officer ("CFO") and President and Chief Executive Officer ("CEO") on a regular basis, with a minimum frequency of once per year.
+The Board of Directors and the Audit Committee receive briefings from the Company's CFO and CEO on a regular basis, with a minimum frequency of once per year.
 These briefings encompass a broad range of topics, including:

-- Current cybersecurity landscape and emerging threats; - Status of ongoing cybersecurity initiatives and strategies; - Incident reports and learnings from any cybersecurity events; and - Compliance with regulatory requirements and industry standards.
+- Current cybersecurity landscape and emerging threats; - Status of ongoing cybersecurity initiatives and strategies; - · Incident reports and learnings from any cybersecurity events; and - Compliance with regulatory requirements and industry standards.

-In addition to their regularly scheduled meetings, Board members, the CIO, CFO and CEO regularly engage in ad hoc conversations regarding emerging or potential cybersecurity risk and developments in the cybersecurity domain.
-The Board of Directors actively participates in strategic decisions related to cybersecurity, offering guidance and approval for major initiatives.
+In addition to their regularly scheduled meetings, members of the Board of Directors, the CIO, CFO and CEO regularly engage in ad hoc conversations regarding emerging or potential cybersecurity risk and developments in the cybersecurity domain.
+The Board of Directors actively participates in strategic decisions making related to cybersecurity, offering guidance and approval for major initiatives.
 This involvement ensures that cybersecurity considerations are integrated into the broader strategic objectives of the Company.
 The Board of Directors conducts an annual review of the Company's cybersecurity posture and the effectiveness of its risk management strategies.
-This review helps in identifying areas for improvement and ensuring the alignment of cybersecurity efforts with the overall risk management framework.
+This review is helpful for identifying areas for improvement and ensuring the alignment of cybersecurity efforts with the overall risk management framework.